hema8Codes/DataHacks_Nereus/README.md

 **Problem.** Marine heatwaves — periods when sea-surface temperatures exceed the 90th-percentile climatology for 5+ consecutive days (Hobday et al. 2016) — are now **20× more frequent** than four decades ago.
 They cost the global aquaculture industry **~$8 billion per year** in losses.
 A single event — the 2016 Chilean MHW-HAB — killed 27 million farmed salmon worth ~$800M.
 Yet **no operational system delivers multilingual, voice-driven early intelligence** at the coastal locations where operators, insurers, and regulators actually need it.

 **Solution.** Nereus is a voice-driven 3D command center where users talk (or type) to an AI oceanographer in any of seven languages and get answers grounded in Scripps Argo float profiles, CCE1 mooring data, iNaturalist species observations, and peer-reviewed literature.
-A bilingual transcript, a live causal knowledge graph, and PDF intelligence briefings complete the product.
+An event-dossier side panel, a real-time agent-pipeline card, and PDF intelligence briefings complete the product.

 **One-line pitch.** *"The ocean doesn't send evacuation orders.
 We built one."*